quicwg/ops-drafts/draft-ietf-quic-manageability.md

 QUIC connection IDs are opaque byte fields that are expressed consistently across all QUIC versions {{QUIC-INVARIANTS}} and used by the endpoints to survive address rebindings.
-While this may appear as an opportunities to minimiize NAT port usage or to support the work of the QUIC server by hinding path changes, use of the connection ID by NAT to intentify flows will cause connection failure when the connection ID changes.
+While this may appear as an opportunities to minimize NAT port usage or to support the work of the QUIC server by hinding path changes, use of the connection ID by NAT to intentify flows will cause connection failure when the connection ID changes.
 Wrongly assuming a fixed connection ID for each connection can disable